victorbnnt/bluejay/README.md

 <br/>

 ---
-It can recognize 315 bird species with a good accuracy
+It can recognize 315 bird species with a good accuracy.<br/>
+The model is made using transfert learning from VGG16 CNN model and the images used for training come from Kaggle dataset.

 ![bluejay](images/toucan.jpeg)